-Poland Spring® 100% Natural Spring Water, a water from and for the Northeast, is proud to be the Official Water of the 128th Boston Marathon® presented by Bank of America, Poland Spring® has been a true partner of BAA running events from Distance Medley to the Boston Marathon over 18 years, keeping runners and spectators hydrated.
-Excited to be a part of Boston's iconic 26.2-mile course again this year, Poland Spring® wishes all runners good luck with their training!
+Update Poland Spring text to: Poland Spring® Maine Spring Water is proud to be the Official Water of the 129th Boston Marathon® presented by Bank of America.
+For over 19 years, Poland Spring® has been a dedicated partner of B.A.A. running events, from the Distance Medley to the Boston Marathon, keeping runners and spectators hydrated.
+Born in Maine in 1845, Poland Spring® is honored to once again fuel Boston's iconic 26.2-mile course.
+Best of luck to all runners with their training!